Centre for Rural Community Leadership and Ministry

 First Nations - Rural Neighbours friendship initiative

-Some First Nations and town pastors have already indicated their interest.
-If you would like more information, or to explore the possibility of involving your congregation and community in such an exciting conversation, please contact Colleen Rickard or Cam Harder at CiRCLe M: 306-966-7867; email@example.com or firstname.lastname@example.org.
+If you would like more information, or to explore the possibility of involving your congregation and community in such an exciting conversation, please contact Colleen Rickard or Cam Harder at CiRCLe M: 306-966-7867; firstname.lastname@example.org or email@example.com.

 Read about CiRCLe M's work in Alberta: Building Bridges to Reconciliation 2013

 Read about churches and a First Nation working together in Saskatchewan. click here.

 Visit our "Links" page for a listing of resources for Aboriginal Peoples.